 - Set the Tone.
-Communicate your expectations, then provide support to meet the expectations (see: Communicate Expectations for Success, UW).
+Communicate your expectations, then provide support to meet the expectations (see: Communicating High Expectations to Students, UO).
 Remember that what happens during the first meeting of your class sets the tone for the rest of the term.
 Whether you intend to incorporate active learning strategies, clickers, or peer interaction, be sure to include at least a "taste" of that the first day.

 - Define rules of engagement that clarify student participation and help create and support an inclusive learning environment, one that emphasizes respect and civility (see: Guide for Setting Ground Rules, EdChange.org, Creating Inclusive College Classrooms, U. Michigan, and the CIIA's Diversity Teaching Tips).